DinMo

 Retargeting after visiting a website

-One of the most significant uses of retargeting is the ability to recapture prospects who have visited your website without converting.
+One of the most common uses of retargeting is to recapture prospects who have visited your website without converting.
 This is particularly important for individuals who have added items to their cart without completing the purchase.

 Retargeting then comes into play, targeting these users with specific ads that remind them of the forgotten items, encouraging them to return to the site to complete their order.